g026r/pocket-library-toolkit/README.md

 First off: 95% of Pocket users won't need or even want this.

 This software is for the users who are annoyed that their library shows `Famicom Mini 01 - Super Mario Bros.` but also `Famicom Mini 22: Nazo no Murasame Jou`, that it's `The Lion King` but `NewZealand Story, The`.

 It's for those users who have one of the small number of carts that the Pocket misidentifies & who'd rather it appeared in their library under the correct name.

+It's for the users who suddenly have a game claiming they've played more than 3,000 hours & who want to fix it without manually editing the binary file themselves.

 ## Limitations